-Table X, based on estimates from the 2019 American Community Survey, shows the percent of households costburdened by housing.
-Despite having lower housing costs than the state overall and most of its comparable counties, a 23.8 percent of Weber's households are cost-burdened.
-21 percent of the planning area's households are costburdened, which translates to approximately 336 households in West Central Weber and 176 households in the Uintah Highlands.
+Table 7, based on estimates from the 2019 American Community Survey, shows the percent of households cost-burdened by housing.
+Despite having lower housing costs than the state overall and most of its comparable counties, 23.8 percent of Weber County's households are cost-burdened.
+21 percent of the planning area's households are cost-burdened, which translates to approximately 336 households in West Central Weber and 176 households in the Uintah Highlands.
 Of renter households, 49 percent in West Central Weber and 25 percent in Uintah Highlands are cost-burdened.
 There is no data available to analyze the percentage of mortgagees that are cost-burdened.